 - Consistency—the ACCC does not make ad hoc decisions; it sets its focus clearly to give business certainty about its actions

 - Fairness—the ACCC seeks to strike the right balance between voluntary compliance and enforcement while responding to many competing interests.

-To achieve its compliance objectives, the ACCC employs three flexible and integrated strategies:
+To achieve its compliance objectives, the ACCC employs four flexible and integrated strategies:

 - enforcement of the law, including resolution of possible contraventions both administratively and by litigation

 - encouraging compliance with the law by educating and informing consumers and businesses about their rights and responsibilities under the Act